5 dog breeds this veterinarian says he’d never own — and why

 Ethics of owning certain breeds

-Finally, as mentioned many times above, ethical treatment and care of dogs is among Simpson-Vernon’s top priorities in his career and in his use of social media.
+Finally, as mentioned many times above, ethical treatment and care of dogs are among Simpson-Vernon’s top priorities in his career and in his use of social media.

 “I got into TikTok because I was frustrated seeing so many dogs falling ill or needing treatment for highly breed-specific health problems and wanted to try to spread some awareness of their problems,” he says.